bluehalo/leaflet-d3/README.md

 #### hexbinLayer.radiusRange(value?: [ number, number ])
 Setter/getter for the radiusRange configuration option.

-This value is used to specify the range of the radius scale used to size the drawn hexbins.  **Default:** [ 4, 12 ] This is relevant if you are providing a custom ```radiusValue``` function and want to specify the minimum and maximum drawn hexbin size.
+This value is used to specify the range of the radius scale used to size the drawn hexbins.
+This is relevant if you are providing a custom ```radiusValue``` function and want to specify the minimum and maximum drawn hexbin size.

 *Note:* Overriding this value will have no effect unless you provide a custom ```radiusValue``` function.

 #### hexbinLayer.colorScale(value?: d3.scale)
+**Default:** d3.scaleLinear

-Setter/getter for the d3 scale used to map the color of each hexbin from the color value. **Default:** d3.scaleLinear If you override the scale, the color range will be ignored.
+Setter/getter for the d3 scale used to map the color of each hexbin from the color value.
+If you override the scale, the color range will be ignored.

 #### hexbinLayer.radiusScale(value?: d3.scale)
+**Default:** d3.scaleLinear

-Setter/getter for the d3 scale used to map the radius of each hexbin from the radius value. **Default:** d3.scaleLinear If you override the scale, the radius range will be ignored.
+Setter/getter for the d3 scale used to map the radius of each hexbin from the radius value.
+If you override the scale, the radius range will be ignored.

 #### hexbinLayer.lng(value?: function(d, i) {})
+**Default:** function(d) { return d[0]; }

-Setter/getter for the function used to derive the value of the longitude for each object in the data array. **Default:** function(d) { return d[0]; }
+Setter/getter for the function used to derive the value of the longitude for each object in the data array.

 #### hexbinLayer.lat(value?: function(d, i) {})
+**Default:** function(d) { return d[1]; }

-Setter/getter for the function used to derive the value of the latitude for each object in the data array. **Default:** function(d) { return d[1]; }
+Setter/getter for the function used to derive the value of the latitude for each object in the data array.

 #### hexbinLayer.colorValue(value?: function(d, i) {})
+**Default:** function(d) { return d.length; }

-Setter/getter for the function used to derive the value of the color for each object in the data array. **Default:** function(d) { return d.length; }
+Setter/getter for the function used to derive the value of the color for each object in the data array.

 #### hexbinLayer.radiusValue(value?: function(d, i) {})
+**Default:** function(d) { return 1; }

-Setter/getter for the function used to derive the value of the radius for each object in the data array. **Default:** function(d) { return 1; }
+Setter/getter for the function used to derive the value of the radius for each object in the data array.

 #### hexbinLayer.fill(value?: function(d, i) {})